HICKS YEW QUICK GUIDE

 Hicks Yew hedges also bear attractive bright red fruits, called arils.
 These are toxic to mammals but are loved by birds.

-This vigorous hybrid grows in a tall, upright form.
 Hicks Yew has a moderate growth rate that is easy to control, but also reaches a good size without having to wait very long.
 It can reach up to about 18 feet tall at maturity, but is often kept as an 8-12 foot hedge.
+This vigorous hybrid grows in a tall, upright form.
 It is easy to keep as a narrow hedge.
 Hicks Yew Plant is multi-stemmed and primarily grows straight up.
-It responds very well to pruning and can easily be maintained at any desired size and shape for many years.
+Hicks Yew responds very well to pruning and can easily be maintained at any desired size and shape for many years.

 One of the top benefits of choosing Hicks Yew for a hedge is its cold-hardiness from the Japanese Yew parentage.
 Hicks Yew is hardy to USDA Zone 4a and can be easily grown up through Zones 7 or 8.
 This wide range makes it a great choice for most of the United States.